ArcticZeroo/frozor-commands/README.md

 * maxArgs: a number set to the length of args
 * minArgs: a number set to the number of args which have required = true
 * type: command type, useful if you want to only allow certain users to run commands with certain types, etc.
-* allowedUsers: a property not used by default, but useful if you want to restrict a command to multiple users.
+* allowedUsers: a property not used by default (it's set to []), but useful if you want to restrict a command to multiple users.

 If you want to use allowedUsers, you should override Command.prototype.canRun !

 #### Methods